capta-journal/map/world/capta.md

 ```

 ## Preliminary
 There are three things you need to create a choropleth.
 One is obviously some **data** you want to visualize over a map.
 As a data analyst this is where your expertise comes in.
-For our example we'll get the same data used in [Our World in Data](https://ourworldindata.org/grapher/annual-healthcare-expenditure-per-capita).
+For our example we'll be based on [Our World in Data](https://ourworldindata.org/grapher/annual-healthcare-expenditure-per-capita).
 The original dataset includes healthcare expenditure data for various years.
-We filtered it down to look just at 2014 statistics.
+We filtered it down to only 2014 statistics.
 Here's a look at our CSV file:

 ```{csv file=data/annual-healthcare-expenditure-per-capita-2014.csv}
 ```

 After providing your **data**, you'll need a **map** as the basis of your choropleth and some **code** to tie your data and the map together.
-Since there's an entire profession of cartographers just to draw maps, mapmaking can be a fairly intricate task.
-However, we believe a small number of pre-made maps can cover a substantial portion of choropleths that you as a data analyst will likely need.
+There's an entire profession of cartographers dedicated to making maps.
+However, we believe there's an 80/20 rule here.
+A small number of pre-made maps can cover a substantial portion of choropleths that a data analyst will likely need.
 For our current example we'll use [a ready-to-use map of the world showing country boundaries](topojson/ne_110m_admin_0_countries.json).
 We have a catalog of other pre-made maps to show smaller regions or different boundaries.
 And if you don't see one that fits your needs, you can create an issue on Github to ask the community for help.
 Chances are some other people will have the same needs and will be happy to collaborate to add to this repo of useful maps.

 (All our maps are represented in a format called [TopoJSON](https://github.com/topojson/topojson).
 From here on references to "topojson file" simply means a specific format of map file.)